Skip to main content

 South Kingstown Credit from $534 to $2,472 for the 2026 roll Five years of ownership and occupancy, income up to $45,197 for 2025 May 15, 2026

-Bristol Elderly exemption of $300 to $400 by age Separate forms exist for elderly exemption, deferment, and owner-occupied rate March 15, 2026 for owner-occupied rate
+Bristol Elderly exemption of $300 to $400 by age Separate forms exist for elderly exemption, deferment, and owner-occupied rate March 15 for many forms

 Barrington Flat elderly credit of $229.20 or income-based elderly credits Town page says elderly applications are available early September October 31